iagoleal/iagoleal.github.io/posts/recursion-schemes.md

 \op{sum}(\nil) &= 0, \\
 \op{sum}(\cons(x, l)) &= x + \op{sum}(l).
 \end{aligned}$$
 This last definition conceals an extremely useful pattern.
+It is the programming analogue of a proof by induction over the list.
+The empty list is the base case, which we set to zero.
+On a list of length $n>0$, we assume that we've already solved the computation for the sublist of length $n-1$ and them add it to the remaining element.
+Just like an inductive proof, see?

+As it stands,
+you would be right to guess that constructing functions in this way is so pervasive in programming as proofs by induction are in mathematics.
-To define a function that multiplies a list of real numbers,
+A simple variation of $\op{sum}$ would be a function that multiplies a list of real numbers,
-$\op{prod} \colon L(\R) \to \R$,
+$\op{prod} \colon L(\R) \to \R$.
-all we need to do is take the definition of $\op{sum}$, replace $0$ by $1$, replace addition by product and it is all done!
+To construct it, all we need to do is take the definition of $\op{sum}$, replace $0$ by $1$, replace addition by multiplication, and it is all done!
 $$ \begin{aligned}
 \op{prod}(\nil) &= 1, \\
 \op{prod}(\cons(x, l)) &= x \cdot \op{prod}(l).
 \end{aligned}$$
-Every time we want to somehow combine the elements of a list into a single value, this pattern appears.
+As expected, this pattern appears every time we want to somehow combine the elements of a list into a single value.
 It is so common that people have abstracted it on a function called $\op{reduce}$[^foldr].
 Its type signature is
 $$\op{reduce} \colon B \times (A \times B \to B) \to (L(A) \to B).$$ Pretty scary, right?
-Let's break it down.
+Let's break it down to see how it is just good ol' induction.
+When reducing a list of type $L(A)$ into a value of type $B$, there are two situations we may encounter.
+In the base case the list is empty, thus we must specify a value of type $B$ to be returned.
+In the other steps,
-To collapse a list of type $L(A)$ into a value of type $B$, we need two things: an initial value of type $B$ to apply on the empty list and a rule saying how we combine a term of type $A$ with the result of applying this same process to the remainder of the list.
+we consider that we already know the solution for the sublist of length $n-1$, which yields a value of type $B$, and then need a rule to combine this value of the remaining term of type $A$ into another term of type $B$.
 Thus, $\op{reduce}$ is an instance of what we call an _higher-order function_.
 It is a machine that takes an initial value and a binary function and outputs another function, now defined on lists.
-We call it higher-order because it don't work with ordinary data, no, it transform simple functions into recursive ones!
+We call it higher-order because it doesn't work with ordinary data, no, it transforms simple functions into recursive ones!
-Considering what it do, its definition is actually rather simple.
+Considering what it does, its definition is actually rather simple.
 The result $h = \op{reduce}(v,g)$ is the function that does
 $$ \begin{aligned}
 h(\nil) &= v, \\